Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 ### Altering a VCF file
 Sometimes you may work with a tool that requires a different chromosome notation.
 Use the provided [map file](chr_name_conv.txt) to convert from number only chromosome notation to chromosomes with the prfix 'chr'.
 You can do this using the `bcftools annotate` function with the `--rename-chrs` flag.
 Save the converted VCF file as `CEU.exon.2010_03.genotypes.chr_conv.vcf.gz` and include it in your forked repository.
 Be sure to compress the file before saving it!

+## Mutation Annotation Format (MAF) files
+The Mutation Annotation Format, or MAF, is a tab-delimited text file format used to describe somatic DNA mutations.
+Be careful not to confuse it with Multiple Alignment Format files.
+Please start by reading more about this file format [here](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+The fileds contained in a MAF file can vary so pay careful attention to the header column.